arunavo4/gitea-mirror/src/content/docs/quickstart.md

 4. Click "Mirror Selected" to start the mirroring process
 5. Monitor the progress on the Activity page
 6. You'll receive toast notifications about the success or failure of operations

-## Next Steps

-- See the [Configuration Guide](configuration.md) for detailed configuration options
-- Set up automatic mirroring with a schedule
-- Configure repository filtering to include/exclude specific repositories

-## Troubleshooting

-If you encounter issues:

-1. Check the Activity page for error messages
-2. Verify your GitHub and Gitea tokens have the correct permissions
-3. Ensure your Gitea server is accessible
-4. Check GitHub API rate limits if you're mirroring many repositories